s1t5/mail-archiver/README.md

 - 🔐 Consider implementing HTTPS with a reverse proxy in production
 - 💾 Regular backups of the PostgreSQL database recommended

+## 📝 How To - Mailbox migration
+It is now also possible to migrate a mailbox to another target mailbox, for example when changing mail provider.
+The following steps are planned for this
+1. add the source account under the accounts
+2. synchronisation of the source account
+3. adding the target account
+4. synchronisation of the possibly still empty target account
+5. select ‘Copy All Emails to Another Mailbox’ in the details under the accounts for the source account
+6. select the target account and the target folder in this account and start the migration.
+If there is a large amount of emails to be moved, this is carried out as a background task.
+The status and progress of this can be viewed in the Jobs tab.
+7. after the successful transfer, set the source account to ‘Disabled’ under the accounts so that it is no longer archived in future.

 ## 📋 Technical Details

 ### Architecture